kranthikiran-security/kranthikiran-security.github.io/_pages/getting-started.md

 ---
 layout: page
-title: Getting started with Reverie
+title: How to create free website with this Reverie Template
 permalink: /getting-started/
 ---